 - Two Answers for Darwin conferences–one in California and one in Virginia–in February, around the time of Darwin’s 200th birthday.

-- Creation College III—this July conference will be held in our local area and will consist of three tracks using all AiG speakers (including geologist and AiG Research Director Dr. Andrew Snelling).
+- Creation College III—this July conference will be held in our local area and will consist of three tracks using all AiG speakers (including geologist and AiG Research Director Dr. Andrew A. Snelling).
 Track one will be a general creation/evolution/Genesis conference with keynotes.
 Track two will be in-depth presentations by specialists in their area.
 Track three will be our Creation College training program to train people on how to give presentations in churches etc. Be planning now to attend one or more of these major events.